 - 4 tablespoons all-purpose flour

-- 4 cups low-sodium chicken stock warmed (or vegetable stock)
+- 4 cups vegetable stock warmed (or chicken stock)

 - 1/2 teaspoon Worcestershire sauce